Create instances

 Disabling SMT might impact your instance performance.
 To understand the impact of disabling SMT on your instance's performance, we recommend that you perform load testing on your instance.

-Create an instance
+Create a SQL Server instance

 Console